BFEdev/BFE.dev-solutions/problem/implement-array-prototype.flat_en.md

 flat([1, [2], 3, 4])
 ```

 Now there an item in array - `[2]`, we need to flatten it first, which could be done by calling `flat()` again.
-This could obviously be done by recursion.
+This is perfect case for recursion.

 ```js
 function flat(arr, depth = 1) {